Tetrakern/fictioneer/CUSTOMIZE.md

 ![Secondary Chapter Title](repo/assets/secondary_chapter_list_title.png?raw=true)

-## How to only show a specific advanced meta field?
+## Only show a specific advanced meta field

 Maybe you want only one specific advanced meta field.
 You can achieve this by manually adding the desired field and saving procedure, similar to how it is done in the [_meta_fields.php](https://github.com/Tetrakern/fictioneer/blob/main/includes/functions/_meta_fields.php).
 The following example adds the Co-Authors field to stories, which can be adapted for chapters as well.
 Just make sure to change the {dynamic_parts} and the meta keys.